connorabbas/basic-framework/README.md

 ## Routing
 ### Registering Your Routes
-By default you will register your routes within `/routes/main.php`.
+By default, you will register your routes within `/routes/main.php`.

 You will have access to the `$this->router` property which supplies an instance of the `App\Core\Router` class.